yogsototh/Scratch/content/html/en/blog/2011-01-03-Why-I-sadly-won-t-use-coffeescript.md

 1. I had to install `node.js` and use `npm` just to use CoffeeScript.
 It wasn't a big deal but it wasn't as straightfoward as I expected either.
 2. Existing javascript file are not coffee compatible.
 You _must_ first translate them.
 3. There is no script to help you translate old javascript file to coffee file.
 Bad news, I had to translate it by hand.
-    Thanks to [vim][http://vim.org], it wasn't too hard to translate 90% of the javascript using some regexp.
+    Thanks to [vim](http://vim.org), it wasn't too hard to translate 90% of the javascript using some regexp.
     The `--watch` option of coffee was also really helpful to help in the translation.
     But I had to write my own shell script in order to follow an entire directory to also accepts the subdirectories.
 4. An unexpected event.
 I made some meta-programming in javascript using `eval`.
-But in order to work the string in the eval must be written in pure javascript not in coffee.
+But in order to work, the string in the eval must be written in pure javascript not in coffee.
 It was like writing in two different languages.
 Really not so good.

 ## Conclusion